 Interviewing can be tough – so tough that even normally confident CEOs can get rattled.
 (Need proof?
 Just watch the Presidential debate re-runs!)

 So if you need to do a test run or two, go for it.
 Practice until you can speak slowly and clearly with relaxed eyes and a smiling mouth.
+The best way to practice is with professionals, of course.
+Consider booking an online public speaking class to improve your skills.

 Always thank the recruiter in person and after the fact.